TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Let us comfortably drop the item in secondary hand
 	- Alt+G?
 	- The most recent?

-- Ensure that a single capability only ever mounts a single item at a time?

-- Remove the notion of container_with_small_size
-	- Interesting concept but we'll just handle it during actual serialization stage

 - Structuring entropy
 	- What a client sends to the server?